 With scenic, steep cliff views it's a shocker this park doesn't get more visitors.
 Black Canyon is a hidden gem for climbers and boasts Colorado's tallest vertical wall, the 2,250 ft Painted Wall.
 If rock climbing isn't your thing, enjoy fun hikes along the rim, camping, and celebrated river explorations.
 Don't forget to look up at night!
 Gunnison has been designated as an International Dark Sky Park for its cosmic views.

 Dry Tortugas National Park, Florida

 While you may have heard of the Florida Keys, but did you know it's also home to Dry Tortugas National Park?
 You can find an old fort dating back to the 19th century, Fort Jefferson.
 You'll have to catch a ferry or drop in by seaplane to get to do your exploring.
 Experience unbelievable snorkeling and diving through crystal clear waters, tours through historic Fort Jefferson, and spot incredible marine life and lost shipwrecks in this lovable coral haven.

 Isle Royale National Park, Michigan

 We hope this helped spotlight some National Parks you may not have known existed and inspire you to step outside and explore someplace new.
 Travel in solitude, learn rich history, and experience new quests in some unique parks across our country.
-Don't forget to archive your journey in our new Explore Journal now available.
 Do your part to sustain our treasured parks and leave your mark by leaving no trace.